 Understanding the nested nature of place value becomes very important as students learn to operate on whole numbers and extend their knowledge to decimals.
 Nested means that the places are connected, e.g. within hundreds there are tens, within ones there are tenths.
 Renaming a number flexibly is an important application of nested place value.

-In particular it is vital that students understand that when ten ones are combined they form a unit of ten, when ten tens are combined they form a unit of one hundred, and when ten hundreds are combined they form a unit of one thousand.
-For example, the answer to 2610 + 4390 is 7 thousands since 610 and 390 combine to form another thousand.
+In particular, it is vital that students understand that ten ones combine to form a unit of ten, ten tens combine to form a unit of one hundred, and ten hundreds combine to form a unit of one thousand.
+For example, the answer to 2610 + 4390 could be represented at 2000 + 4000 + 1000 = 7000, because 610 and 390 combine to form one thousand.
 Similarly, when a unit of one thousand is ‘decomposed’ into ten hundreds, the number looks different but still represents the same quantity.
-For example, 4200 can be viewed as 4 thousands, and 2 hundreds, or 3 thousands and 12 hundreds, or 2 thousands and 22 hundreds, etc. Decomposing is used in subtraction problems such as 7200 – 4800 = □ where it is helpful to view 7200 as 6 thousands and 12 hundreds.
+For example, 4200 can be viewed as 4 thousands, and 2 hundreds, or 3 thousands and 12 hundreds, or 2 thousands and 22 hundreds.
+Decomposing is used in subtraction problems such as 7200 – 4800 = □ where it is helpful to view 7200 as 6 thousands and 12 hundreds.

 At Level 3 students need to develop a multiplicative view of place value that includes understanding the relative size of quantities represented by different numbers.
 A nested view of 230 as 23 tens allows multiplicative connection between 23 and 230.
 230 is ten times larger than 23, and 23 is ten times smaller than 230.
 Such knowledge can be expressed with equations, 23 x 10 = 230, 10 x 23 = 230, 230 ÷ 10 = 23.
 Multiplication and division basic facts can be leveraged for harder calculations, 4 x 3 = 12 so 4 x 30 = 120 (ten times more).
 30 x 4 = 120 as well.
 12 ÷ 3 = 4 so 120 ÷ 30 = 4.